top of page

 The creek winds its way from the springs toward the swimming hole.
 It can be seen along the road as you drive between the two.

-The falls and swimming hole
+The falls

+Two miles past Cascade Springs, you'll see the parking lot for the falls.
 From the parking area, follow the sidewalk through the park and along the trees to get to the swimming hole.
 There are options to take stairs down the slope or take a ramp.

 The swimming hole is where the spring water pools at its largest point, but there are several "holes" to choose from in the vicinity.
 The water is a turquoise blue and shimmers in the sunlight, inviting visitors to take a refreshing dip.
-As you approach the swimming hole, you’ll likely hear others laughing and splashing as they enjoy the water — this is a popular retreat for locals and visitors alike.
+As you approach the swimming hole, you’ll likely hear others laughing and splashing as they enjoy the water — this is a popular retreat for locals and tourists alike.

 The falls are a roaring cascade over rocks, fed from the natural spring.
 The swimming hole is a sanctuary — a perfect spot to cool off and relax.
 The water, cool and rejuvenating, offers respite from the summer heat, creating an idyllic setting for a swim or leisurely float.
 The gentle current makes for a relaxing experience, allowing you to drift and let the worries of the world fade away.